bike touring in bulgaria

 How to get there?

-You can cheaply fly to Bulgaria from many European cities, for example with Wizzair or Ryanair (to Burgas from Vienna, Dortmund, Budapest, Eindhoven, Warsaw, Cracow, or London and to Sofia among others from Brussels, Larnaca, Malta, Copenhagen, Paris, Hamburg, Rome, Frankfurt, Lisbon, Madrid, Bratislava, Stockholm, Geneva and London).
+You can cheaply fly to Bulgaria from many European cities, for example, with Wizzair or Ryanair (to Burgas from Vienna, Dortmund, Budapest, Eindhoven, Warsaw, Cracow, or London; to Sofia from Brussels, Larnaca, Malta, Copenhagen, Paris, Nice, Hamburg, Rome, Milan, Bari, Catania, Frankfurt, Lisbon, Madrid, Bratislava, Stockholm, Basel, Geneva, Alicante, Valencia, Madrid, and London).
 Wizzair flies from Dubai to Sofia, which can be a way to get to Bulgaria from outside Europe.

 Check out my tips on travelling by plane with your bike here.